samhollenbach/Galaxy2/README.md

 -Parallel processing ability using the Python library [joblib](https://pythonhosted.org/joblib/)

 -All around improved code speed and readability

+Galaxy_v2 can be run with either one or two galaxies at the moment, but infinitely scalable.
+The galaxy initializations can be found in the single_galaxy() and double_galaxy() methods.
+Follow the format in these methods to create your own galaxy/galaxies with the constants you desire.

 Contact me at shollenb@macalester.edu if you have any quesitons